sav-che/TL-2/Authors/Higley, William Kerr {std. Higl.}.md

-> [!cite] BHL link: this entry starts at [page 195](https://www.biodiversitylibrary.org/item/103253#page/221/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 195](https://www.biodiversitylibrary.org/page/33068437) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Higley, William Kerr (1860-1908), American botanist, studied at the University of Michigan, later connected with the Chicago Academy of Sciences and editor of *Birds* and *Nature*. (*Higl.*).
+Higley, William Kerr (1860-1908), American botanist, studied at the University of Michigan, later connected with the Chicago Academy of Sciences and editor of *Birds* and *Nature*.
+**Abbreviated name**: *Higl.*

 #### Herbarium and types